acrisci/ubuntu-kickstart-cd-maker/README.md

 3 files are copied onto the CD image:

 * `ks.cfg` - This is the kickstart configuration file.
 Either edit by hand, or use `system-config-kickstart`.
 Copied to the root directory of the image (`/`).
-* `isolinux.cfg` - Copied to /isolinux on the image.
-The only thing I changed from the default is to set the `timeout` value to 10 (instead of 0, which means no timeout) so that you don't have to select a language upon boot.
-* `txt.cfg` - This is the file that contains that list boot options when you boot a Linux box.
-You can set kernel boot parameters here.
-Note that I added `ks=cdrom:/ks.cfg` to the params.
-Also copied to /isolinux on the image.

-`ubuntu-12.04.3-server-amd64.iso.MD5SUM` is the md5sum file for default ISO file which the script points to.
+`MD5SUMS` is the md5sum file for default ISO file which the script points to.
 If you want to try a different distro, you'll need to download it manually, create a similar file with (`md5sum foobar.iso > foobar.iso.MD5SUM`) and edit the script accordingly.

 ## Why would I want to use a disk over network booting with PXE/TFTP/etc?